foxcpp/maddy/README.md

 in the [scdoc](https://git.sr.ht/~sircmpwn/scdoc) format.
 Rendered pages can be browsed [here](https://foxcpp.dev/maddy-reference).

-Tutorials and misc articles will be added to the [project wiki](https://github.com/foxcpp/maddy/wiki).
+Tutorials and misc articles can be found on the [project wiki](https://github.com/foxcpp/maddy/wiki).

+Examples of more advanced configurations with explainations can be found in the [examples](examples/) directory.

 ## Community